nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 # Git Settings

 The plugin makes heavy use of the nautobot git data sources feature.
 There are up to three repositories used in the application.
-This set of instructions will walk an operator throush setting up the backup repository.
+This set of instructions will walk an operator through setting up the backup repository.
 The steps are the same, except for the "Provides" field name chosen.

 In order to setup this repository, go to Nautobot and navigate to the Data Sources Git integration. `Extensibility -> Git Repositories`.

 ![Backup Git Navigation](./img/git-step1.png)

-From the Git Repositories page we an add the **Backup** repository.
+From the Git Repositories page we can add the **Backup** repository.

 Click on `[+ADD]`.